Urban planning in Australia: New South Wales

 In addition to the legislative framework governing land use and urban planning in New South Wales, the Minister for Planning, through the Department of Planning and Infrastructure, publishes a Metropolitan Plan for Sydney, along with Regional Strategies for the Far North Coast, Mid North Coast, Lower Hunter, Illawarra, Sydney to Canberra Corridor, and Murray regions.
 Whilst not provided for explicitly in the EP&A Act, these strategic planning documents provide a basis for more detailed planning at the Local Government Council, and sub-regional levels (especially in the Sydney Metropolitan Area).

 Local environmental plans are the principal planning instrument, crafted by local government areas, with zoning providing the framework for land use.
 An online map service shows all the development zones and controls in New South Wales.

 Given that urban planning in NSW is codified through specific legislation, there is a dedicated Land and Environment Court of New South Wales to deal with urban planning disputes.
 Typically, these most urban planning cases heard by the Land and Environment Court deal with development assessment matters.

 Victoria

-In Victoria, urban planning policies and controls fall under the Planning and Environment Act 1987 which is currently administered by the Department of Environment, Land, Water and Planning and the Minister for Planning.
+In Victoria, urban planning policies and controls fall under the Planning and Environment Act 1987 which is currently administered by the Department of Transport and Planning and the Minister for Planning.
 The Act sets out the jurisdiction for key planning considerations such as: